wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    <a target="_blank" href="https://github.com/juliemr/protractor-demo/">https://github.com/juliemr/protractor-demo</a>

-1. Notice the repo has not been updated since 2015.
+1. Notice the repo has NOT been updated since 2015.
 So it will likely encounter deprecation and security errors if built locally.

    There are also Pull Requests and Issues pending for a long time.